Third Trimester Nausea: Causes And Ways To Prevent It

 • Some fragrances or smells can trigger your nausea, so avoid them.

-• Eating bland food when you are nauseated might help.
+• Eating bland food or high-protein foods might help.
 You can include rusk, Jell-O, popsicles, chicken broth, saltine crackers, gelatin desserts, pretzels, etc.

 • Ginger shows varying effectiveness in different women with nausea and vomiting of pregnancy (1).